jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: [unintelligible]

 A: No, no, no, he still needs that.
 He's very acid.
 Just because he's a vegetarian doesn't mean he turned alkaline.
 Because everything he ate burned up the system and remained acid inside.
 So he still needs vegetable juice.
-Honey will help alkalize the blood.
+It will help alkalize the blood.
 Now if he had been a raw food vegetarian strictly, sometimes and he had been more on the diabetic side, it would have been different.
 But he was on the acidic side with high adrenaline.
 Thin side.
 Okay, Lewis, question.

 Q: Okay, well, now that I've gone over your new book and cross-referenced back to the old book, the hardest thing is keeping everything up to date.
 In other words, what do you tell people as far as what is up to date and preventing any confusion as far as…